 - Dedicated database – shares server resources between customers but keeps them logically separated.
 Databases storing visitors’ data are physically separated.
 Compared to the private cloud (dedicated hardware), this option saves money and resources while still ensuring enhanced security for the most important data.

 - Dedicated hardware – keeps all server resources and databases storing visitors’ data physically separated and dedicated to one organization.
 This ensures full separation of servers used to capture and store data, maintain the application, and generate reports and metadata but increases costs and implementation time.

 3. Suitable conditions for intranet tracking and SharePoint integration

 Tracking doesn’t just apply to the internet.
-Your internal digital workspace could also benefit from careful examination.
+Your internal digital workspace could also benefit from the careful examination.
 If you set your mind on self-hosting deployment for your web analytics, this makes your intranet tracking setup a lot easier.

 Firstly, there’s no need to send a request to any external servers.
-Nothing goes beyond the firewall as everything stays within a closed network.
+Nothing goes beyond the firewall, as everything stays within a closed network.
 It goes without saying that different vendors will provide you with different functionalities.
-That said, if you decide to host your analytics on Piwik PRO servers you can integrate your software with SharePoint as well.
+That said if you decide to host your analytics on Piwik PRO servers, you can integrate your software with SharePoint as well.